Appearance

 Dashboard Header

-The dashboard header is a white card at the top of the page containing three sections:
+The dashboard header is a white card at the top of the page containing two sections:

-• Company Name -- Displayed as a bold heading.
+- Company Name -- Displayed as a prominent bold heading in RWRD brand teal.
 Admins can click the name to edit it inline.

 Action Buttons (right side)